len-sla/Django_Pandas_Postgres_Dockerised/README.md

 ---

-Most promising and very good described dockerising pandas jango and postgress was the way Davide Provasoli did this taskl the details are in the article https://medium.com/star-gazers/data-workflow-with-django-pandas-postgresql-and-docker-56fbf2bc1105.
-There were couple of small byt important preparations.
-Whole dockerisation was done in on local lubuntu machine.
+To  do dockerising constelation of pandas Django and Postgres proceeding presented by Davide Provasoli  was used.
+He presented all the details in  the article https://medium.com/star-gazers/data-workflow-with-django-pandas-postgresql-and-docker-56fbf2bc1105.

+---

+There was need to do couple of settings  in  local lubuntu machine.

 ![Dockerized Jango exporting to Postgres ](docker-jango-postgres.gif)